fanoyong/doordashlite/README.md

 ### View
 Using Android's [data binding library](https://developer.android.com/topic/libraries/data-binding/index.html), View is instantiated from its layout's variable.
 - For initial `RecyclerView` (`RestaurantListFragment`) is bind from `restaurant_entry.xml`'s variable `restaurant_entry` and `callback`.
-- For detailed restaurant view, `RestaurantFragment` is bind from `restaurant_fragment.xml`'s variable `RestaurantDetailViewModel`.
+- For detailed restaurant view, `RestaurantFragment` is bind from `restaurant_detail_fragment.xml`'s variable `RestaurantDetailViewModel`.

 ## Plans
 1. Implement API and data persistent layer: First, define model, then create API to fetch data and associated data repository for models
 2. Implement skeleton UI/business logic for store list: create `RestaurantListFragment` that shows list of restaurant from given coordinate
-3. Implement skeleton UI/business logic for store detail: create `RestaurantFragment` that shows detailed information about restarurant
+3. Implement skeleton UI/business logic for store detail: create `RestaurantFragment` that shows detailed information about restaurant
 4. Add additional features:

     4.1 Sort (by TBD category)